When plantar fasciitis is so bad I can’t walk

 What is plantar fasciitis?

-The plantar fascia is a strong band between the heel and forefoot and helps support the ankle and foot arch.
+The plantar fascia is a strong band that connects the heel to the forefoot, helping to support the ankle and foot arch.
 Plantar fascia injuries are common in active elite athletes and weekend warriors.
 In general, swelling of the plantar fascia, also known as plantar fasciitis or heel spur, usually occurs at the heel end.

 What are the typical features?

-Generally, pain is often throbbing or burning at the inside of the heel.
-Usually, the pain appears gradually onset over weeks to months, although it occasionally presents suddenly.
-The pain worsens in the morning or at the beginning of activity but warms up.
+Generally, plantar fasciitis is characterised by throbbing or burning at the inside of the heel.
+It usually appears gradually over weeks to months, although it occasionally presents suddenly.
+The pain worsens in the morning or at the beginning of activity but improves as the activity progresses.
 Sometimes, plantar fasciitis can be so bad that you can’t walk.

 Heel pain that is not inflammatory could be due to another cause.
-For example, burning or electric pain might be due to nerve compression at the foot or from the spine.
+For example, burning or electric-like pain may be due to nerve compression in the foot or spine.
 Examples include tarsal tunnel syndrome or Baxter’s nerve compression.
-Pain at night could be consistent with a calcaneal stress fracture.
+Pain at night could be consistent with a calcaneal stress fracture

 What is a heel spur?